Home

 WHAT CAN I DO?

-It’s easy to feel helpless about the impacts of the Gulf of Mexico oil spill.
-At the same time, this is our opportunity to stop offshore oil drilling once and for all.
-You can get involved to save the Gulf, the Arctic, the global climate, and the oceans and all their inhabitants — learn how to take action now and get up-to-the-minute info on the Center’s Twitter page.
+It�s easy to feel helpless about the impacts of the Gulf of Mexico oil spill and all the issues surrounding it, from habitat destruction to dirty fossil fuels leading us toward climate catastrophe.
+At the same time, we have an opportunity to stop offshore oil drilling once and for all.
+You can get involved to save species, the global climate, and the oceans and all their inhabitants � get up-to-the-minute info on climate change issues, dirty fossil fuel disasters and what's happening in the beleaguered Gulf region now on the Center�s Twitter page.

-Deepwater Horizon explosion photo courtesy U.S. Coast Guard
+Deepwater Horizon photo courtesy U.S. Coast Guard